asyrafzf95/Tesla_Stock_Market_Regression_Model/README.md

 ### About the Project
 This project is a Jupyter Notebook that analyzes how a regression model can be tuned to predict the stock market prices of Tesla (TSLA).
 The objective was to create a prediction algorithm to forecast the closing price of Tesla stock on a specific date.
-This was a group assignment, but the implementation was primarily done by me, with the group choosing my version as the final submission.

 ### Why Use a Regression Algorithm?
 - Regression algorithms are used in machine learning to predict continuous values, such as stock prices.